Conference Presentation Abstracts

 Division H (Research, Evaluation, and Assessment in Schools): 2018

-Paper Title: Revisiting the Academic Support Index: A Validation Study Using Data From Three School Districts
+Paper Title: Revisiting the Academic Support Index: A Validation Study Using Data from Rural, Semi-Urban, and Urban School Districts

 Paper Title: Using the Screening Tool for At-Risk Students Protocol for Identifying Students at Risk During the Transition to High School

 Abstract: There is a need in educational practice to reliably identify students who will struggle during the transition to high school.
 Students who do not transition smoothly experience long-lasting impacts on graduation progress and post-secondary options.
 Identifying students who will require additional support, both academic as well as socioemotional, is key for early intervention.
 The goal of this study was to develop a statistically valid tool that would identify these students while still in their eighth grade.
 The Screening Tool for At-Risk Students (STARS) protocol reliably identified and differentiated at-risk students by grade point average, credits earned, attendance rates, and discipline.
 The protocol also facilitated the transmission of specific actionable information to the receiving school.

 State and Regional Educational Research Associations: Distinguished Paper: 2015

 Paper Title: Building and Utilizing an Academic Support Index to Identify and Support Students At-Risk for Academic Underachievement